 (K) The performance of the items listed in subparagraphs (A)-(J) of this paragraph must be documented in the patient’s medical record.

-If you have been charged with practicing medicine without a license you need to contact an attorney whose sole focus is criminal defense and experienced in defending healthcare crimes.
+If you have been charged with practicing medicine without a license you need to contact an attorney whose sole focus is criminal defense and experienced in defending healthcare crimes in Houston.
 Contact Jay Cohen at Blass Law PLLC.